Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Dynamical regimes, approximation schemes, and physical realizations

 where $\Delta_{b}=\sqrt{\Delta_{12}^{2}+\epsilon_{12}^{2}}$.
-By the symmetry of the problem we have $\rho_{22/11}(\infty)=\rho_{33/44}(\infty)$.\\ The boundary between the Regions ($b$) and ($c$) indicates the passage to the crossover regime in which the tunneling is incoherent.
-The right boundary to the area ($b$) is obtained considering the coherent-to-incoherent transition temperature $T^{*}_{23}$ as a function of $K_{23}$ for the symmetric TLS $\{|Q_{2}\rangle,|Q_{3}\rangle\}$.\\ The boundary between the coherent and the crossover regimes delimits also the validity of the approximation lying at the basis of the factorization of the DDS amplitudes into uncorrelated amplitudes relative to TLS paths.
-Indeed in the crossover regime, where the tunneling is incoherent, the contribution of the clusters in the sum over the paths is negligible so that the limitation made on the contributing paths holds.\\ Since the two intra-well TLSs have an effective bias, they can be treated according to the NIBA only in the high temperature/strong coupling regime (on the frequency scale $\Omega_{0}$ of the intra-well motion) \cite{Weiss2012}.\\ Treating the intra-well dynamics within the NIBA amounts to use the gNIBA scheme for the complete DDS and we can conclude that the gNIBA reproduces correctly the dynamics inside the darker shaded area in the uppermost part of the diagram.\\ The WIBA scheme applied to the intra-well TLSs extends the path integral approach for the DDS to low temperatures in a quite large damping range.
-The WIBA correctly predicts both the transient behavior and the asymptotic populations for the TLS whenever the intra-blip correlation can be neglected (high temperature at any coupling) or treated to the first order (from low to high temperature at weak coupling) \cite{NesiPRB2007}.
-Thus the validity area of the VR-WIBA includes that of the gNIBa and covers the upper-right shaded region in the phase diagram.\\ The dissipation regime inaccessible to the WIBA for a biased TLS, and consequently to the VR-WIBA for the DDS, is the low temperature/intermediate-to-strong coupling, where the inter-blip correlations are non suppressed by the bath and the coupling is not sufficiently weak to justify their treatment to the first order in $\gamma$.
-This corresponds to the lower-right part of the diagram where the dashed line at strong damping indicates an extrapolation to finite temperatures of the localization regime occurring at $T=0$ for the symmetric effective TLS $\{Q_{2},Q_{3}\}$.
-The extrapolation is made observing that, in this region of the parameter space, the effective tunneling elements of the inter-well effective TLSs vanish~\cite{Weiss2012}, so that the DDS is not expected to undergo the tunneling dynamics, irrespective of the initial condition.
+The second line of Eq.~(\ref{rho_asympt}) derives from the symmetry of the problem.
+In Sec.~\ref{results} we compare the asymptotic values of the populations obtained by the VR-WIBA generalized master equation in the crossover regime $C$ with those given by Eq.~(\ref{rho_asympt}).\\ The boundary between regions $B$ and $C$ is the transition to the crossover regime in which also the tunneling associated to the higher energy doublet is incoherent.
+The boundary is obtained by considering the coherent-incoherent transition temperature $T^{*}_{2,3}$ as a function of $\gamma$ for the symmetric TLS $\{|Q_{2}\rangle,|Q_{3}\rangle\}$.\\ The crossover region $C$ and the fully incoherent region $D$ define also the range in which the contributions from long clusters in the sum over paths are negligible.\\ Since the two intrawell effective two-level systems have an effective bias, they can be treated according to the NIBA only in the high-temperature/strong-coupling regime (on the frequency scale $\Omega_{0}$ of the intrawell motion)~\cite{Weiss2012}.
+Treating the intrawell dynamics within the NIBA amounts to apply for the complete system the gNIBA, which reproduces correctly the dynamics inside the darker shaded area in the uppermost part of the diagram.\\ The VR-WIBA extends the path-integral approach for the double-doublet system to low temperatures in a quite large range of coupling strengths.
+The validity area of the VR-WIBA includes that of the gNIBA, as discussed in Sec.~\ref{VR-WIBA}, and covers the upper-right shaded region in the phase diagram.\\ Dissipation regimes not accessible to the VR-WIBA in regions $C$ and $D$ are in the low temperature and strong coupling regime, corresponding to the lower-right part of the phase diagram.
+There, the inter-blip correlations are not suppressed by the bath and the coupling is not sufficiently weak to justify their treatment to the first order in $\gamma$.